oditorium/PageBuilder/README.md

 - **Example 5 -- Multiple Section Templates:** This example shows how multiple section templates can be used within the same overall document.

+- **Example 6 -- Title page and Chapter template:** This example shows how how to use the built-in section templates for title pages and chapters.

 ## License